 VII.
 What are the Side Effects of Baking Soda Enema and Precautions

-Many people believe that baking soda enemas can relieve gastrointestinal distress and reduce gas, but scientific studies do not yet support these claims.
+Many believe in the healing powers of cleaning the colon.
+They think enemas can relieve gastrointestinal distress and reduce gas, but scientific studies do not yet support these claims.
 In fact, baking soda enemas may pose a safety risk.
 While the substance is non-toxic and approved by the Food and Drug Administration for use in baked goods, it is unclear whether or not its application in an enema could result in absorption into the blood or unintended tissues.
 Here are the possible side effects that one might experience after performing a homemade enema.

 1. Risk of infection